-This post is written by a guest contributor.
+This is a guest contribution.

 Many early-career scholars begin their dissertations with lofty ambitions of doing work that is significant, original, and widely appreciated.
 However, by the time many find themselves negotiating precarious transitions between dissertation defense to postdoc and beyond, high hopes have all too often been replaced by relentless, mind-numbing routine that many (prematurely) accept as “academic reality”.